 The guaranties of the new securities by each of the guarantors will constitute direct, unsecured and unsubordinated public external indebtedness of each guarantor, and will rank pari passu with each other and with all other present and future unsecured and unsubordinated public external indebtedness of each of the guarantors.
-As of December 31, 2013, the guarantors had certain outstanding financial leases which will, with respect to the assets securing those financial leases, rank prior to the new securities and the guaranties.
+These financial obligations include certain financial leases outstanding as of December 31, 2014, which will, with respect to the assets securing those financial leases, rank prior to the new securities and the guaranties.